GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

   </div>
 </div>

-two next anomalies, however, are different from brute force and HOT-SAX runs.
+other discords, however, are different from brute force and HOT-SAX runs -- an issue which we address below...

 ## 3. Auxiliary files
 If we add the seventh parameter to the CLI command: